When the official history of the setting is overwritten by the ones in power and their Propaganda Machine.

 Hyperion hasn't "won" anything yet, but they're winning, and they own the news media on Pandora.
 Hyperion spreads its version of events through Hyperion Truth Broadcasting, where DJ Hunter Hellquist is always spinning reality to make Handsome Jack look like the hero and the Crimson Raiders look like the most vile villains imaginable.

 One of the SCP Foundation's more bizarre entries is Bigfoot.
-Just seeing it causes you to have a percentile chance of instantly dying that increases the longer you spend looking at it.
+According to the general clearance section, just seeing it causes you to have a percentile chance of instantly dying that increases the longer you spend looking at it.
 Except that's complete bull.
 The truth is that Bigfoot, Sasquatch and Yeti were a nocturnal sentient race far more advanced than humans, being masters of Organic Technology, while humans were basically their own wild men of the forest.
 Man went from hunted to hunter, destroying 70% of their population in a single day and using their newly-acquired technology to rewrite the Sasquatch and their own memories to what we know today.
 They can communicate, and this is what they have to say:

 In the Avatar The Last Airbender episode "The Headband", Aang (in disguise) attends a Fire Nation school for a day.
 During the class's history lesson, the teacher quizzes the students on how Fire Lord Sozin defeated the "Air Nation Army".
 Of course, Aang (and the viewers) know full well that the Air Nomads were a mostly peaceful population of monks, who didn't even have an established government, much less an army, and that Sozin's attack against them wasn't so much a battle as it was outright genocide.
 When Aang tries to point this out, the teacher snaps that, unless he was actually around 100 years ago, he shouldn't be questioning the Fire Nation's history books.